PThorpe92/PThorpe92/README.md

 - I want to help bring technology and education to prisons across the country
 - I am scheduled for release in ~May 2025

-I love to collab on projects, I enjoy writing about various tech opinions or experiences, or sometimes I just try to be funny in a blog that can only be described as obligatory, and discussing things like functional programming, CLI apps and developer tooling, OCaml, Rust, etc.
+I love to collab on projects, working on [eza](https://github.com/eza-community/eza), writing about various tech opinions or experiences, or sometimes I just try to be funny in a blog that can only be described as obligatory, and discussing things like functional programming, CLI apps and developer tooling, OCaml, Rust, etc.

 You can find me on [LinkedIn](https://linkedin.com/in/PThorpe92)